80.9 F

 “I’m actually looking forward to this new system, I’m not fearful of it,” said Henry County Schools Superintendent Dr. Amy Blake-Lewis“I think that what we’re going to get from it is better data.
 Using that VVAAS (Virginia’s Visualization and Analytics Solutions) data is going to help us to determine which students are growing, which ones might be stagnant, which ones may be falling behind, so that personalization aspect of the new data reports is really going to be something that can help us do better for our students.”

 “The Virginia accountability system has the potential to drive systemic change if leveraged effectively.
 We must approach this accountability system with a forward-thinking mindset.
 We must approach this accountability system with a forward-thinking mindset.
-It should drive leaders to invest in proven interventions, competitive teacher pay, and increased support for schools in line with recommendations from the state’s,” said Executive Director of the University of Virginia Partnership for Leaders in Education William Robinson
+It should drive leaders to invest in proven interventions, competitive teacher pay, and increased support for schools in line with recommendations from the state’s,” said Executive Director of the Partnership for Leaders in Education William Robinson

 “Although the State Board of Community Colleges has not taken an official position on the Virginia School Performance and Support Framework, we are in support of the Board of Education’s commitment to having high expectations for all students and providing the necessary resources for students to reach their potential,” said Virginia Community College System Chancellor David Doré.
 “Moreover, we are committed to the alignment of opportunities in high school to a workforce credential or an associate’s degree that is available and attainable through one of our 23 community colleges and communicating those opportunities early on to students before they reach high school.
 We look forward to continued collaboration with Virginia’s school superintendents and school divisions as together we continue our mutually important work.”